 The saw is equipped with an electrical disconnect switch mounted on the left side of the cabinet.
-When the disconnect switch is switched to OFF (see Fig. 19), electrical power is physically disconnected from both the SawStop safety system and the magnetic contactor box.
+When the disconnect switch is switched to OFF (see Fig. 20), electrical power is physically disconnected from the entire saw, including the SawStop safety system.
 The disconnect switch should be switched to OFF whenever performing any adjustments, maintenance or repairs to the saw, including changing blades, installing or removing the blade guard and riving knife, etc.

-In addition, the disconnect switch can be locked in the OFF position with a padlock or similar device as shown in Fig. 20.
+In addition, the disconnect switch can be locked in the OFF position with a padlock or similar device as shown in Fig. 21.
 The disconnect switch should be locked in the OFF position whenever there is a possibility of someone accidentally applying power to the saw while adjustments, maintenance or repairs are being made.

-When the saw has been completely installed and is ready for use, turn the disconnect switch to ON as shown in Fig. 21.
+When the saw has been completely installed and is ready for use, turn the disconnect switch to ON as shown in Fig. 22.